 Zhaohui (Edward) Yang

 3rd year PhD student.
-I study swine nutrition, with a focus on evaluating feeding values of novel corn co-products and protein quality determination.
-I also have a Business Management Minor.
+I study swine nutrition, with a focus on ingredient uses.
+I also have a Business Management Minor from Carlson School of Management.

-I like playing soccer, cooking, and outdoor activities.
+I like playing soccer, cooking, reading, and going to social events.